SeedSigner/seedsigner/README.md

 ---------------

 # SeedQR Printable Templates
-You can use SeedSigner to export your seed to a hand-transcribed SeedQR format that enables you to instantly load your seed back into SeedSigner.
+You can use LumenSigner to export your seed to a hand-transcribed SeedQR format that enables you to instantly load your seed back into LumenSigner.

 [More information about SeedQRs](docs/seed_qr/README.md)